alexs2112/TerminalHero/README.md

   - Not that the tavern is a thing yet lol
 - Dungeon features that the player can actually interact with, the text describing them should be coloured
 - Only show the big dungeon entrance notification the very first time that dungeon is entered
+- No longer go into AreaScreens using Rooms, just do combat and all room interacts directly from the DungeonScreen

 **Status Effects**
 - Display status effect icon instead of name, effect screen that can be opened in combat to list all status effects off